MeerkatBoss/hash_table/README.md

-# Hash Table
+# Hash Table Optimizations

 ## Introduction

 This research focuses on the optimizations of the following algorithm:
 1. Load words from text files
-2. Calculate cosine similarity of two texts
+2. Calculate cosine similarity of two texts interpreted as sets of words
 3. Count total number of distinct words unique to each text

 Cosine similarity between texts is calculated using the formula: